Pakistan's loneliest church celebrates Christmas in Taliban country

 Many of the Christians work for the army in clerical or domestic positions.
 So far, they have been sheltered from the bombings, raids and drone strikes, violence that rocks the region on an almost daily basis.

-Less than a 100 miles away (160 km) lies North Waziristan on the border with Afghanistan and one of the last areas controlled by the Pakistani Taliban.
+Less than a 100 miles away lies North Waziristan on the border with Afghanistan and one of the last areas controlled by the Pakistani Taliban.

 The United States has repeatedly urged Pakistan to launch an operation against militants sheltered there including remnants of al Qaeda and Pakistani groups targeting the nation's minorities.